I did a “soft launch” of my course, Beginner Blog Accelerator, a few months ago. After it was over, I sent a simple email to those who didn't buy:

 What I learned from a simple survey

 “I Don’t know what I’d write about,” said one group.
-So, I created this free email course to help them zone in on their biggest passions to find the one “big blog idea.”
+So, I created free course to help them zone in on their biggest passions to find the one “big blog idea.”

 But then there was another group, (and even some people who bought BBA at the pre-launch price) who were having a hard time carving out hours in their week to blog and/or learn about blogging.